Representations of Higman-Thompson groups from Cuntz algebras: Introduction

-see Theorem \ref{thm:rhorep}.
-This is accomplished by regarding the elements of $V_n$ either as piecewise linear maps or as tables.
 Then several questions can be asked, for example, if the unitary equivalence or irreducibility is preserved in \eqref{eqmap}.
 We study this problem by considering the permutative representations $\pi_x$ of $\mathcal{O}_n$ on the Hilbert space $H_x$ that encode the orbit of point $x\in [0,1[$ with respect to the interval map $f(x)=nx$ (mod 1) as in \cite{ar2008}, leading to the representation $\rho_x:=\rho_{\pi_x}$ of $V_n$.
 It is usually difficult to distinguish equivalent classes and decide the irreducibility of the Higman-Thompson groups.
 We however succeeded in characterizing the inequivalent classes and irreducibility of this family $\{\rho_x\}_{x\in [0,1[}$ of representations.

 The plan of the rest of the paper is as follows.
 In Sect.\ \ref{preliminaries} we review some background on the representation theory of operator algebras and of group theory together with the definition of the Higman-Thompson groups as piecewise linear maps and as tables.